This BLOG On Gift Of Equity Home Purchase By Family Members Was PUBLISHED On September 19th, 2020

 - Gustan Cho Associates are not tax professionals

 When the seller is utilizing a gift of equity, they are able to bypass paying realtor commissions for the sale of their home.
-Many times, the commission can be 5% to 6% of the purchase price of the property, that can add up quickly!
+Many times, the commission can be 5% to 6% of the purchase price of the property, which can add up quickly!

-Freddie Mac Gift Of Equity Home Purchase Mortgage Guidelines
+Freddie Mac Gift Of Equity Home Purchase

 Freddie Mac (Conventional):